 Creating Custom Lists

-You might be in a situation when you often use a list of items that is not defined in Excel.
+You might often use a list of items that are not defined in Excel.
 For example the list of your employees.

 To create such a list in Excel, go to FILE >> Options >> Advanced >> General >> Edit Custom Lists.